 Power of Attorney

 A durable power of attorney is different from a medical power of attorney.
 With a durable power of attorney, you will grant a trusted individual power over your finances and estate.
 This way they can pay your bills, sign important documents, and even sell assets if needed.

 These three documents, together, create a “crisis instruction manual” for your family and friends and leave you with peace-of-mind.

 If you feel this information was valuable, please share it with others.
 We are always available for any of your estate planning questions or needs.
-If you would like to learn more about creating an estate plan that works for you and your family, join us at our upcoming estate planning seminar by signing up here.
+If you would like to learn more about creating an estate plan that works for you and your family, contact us.